arifMasnandar/go-config-management-service/README.md

 ### Notes

 1.  **TODO** Create or replace config is not thread safe yet.
 Concurrent access may causes some historical version having a same version number.
+2. Schema validations are stored as map entries in the core service.